reselbob/simplegps/README.md

 ## Purpose:

-The purpose of this project is to demonstate how to consume geolocation information captured by a GPS device connected to a Linux desktop, laptop or Raspberry Pi computer and then publish the event information to logs.
+The purpose of this project is to demonstate how to consume geolocation information captured by a GPS device connected to a Linux desktop, laptop or Raspberry Pi computer.
+Then, once connected the project will publish GPS information to the log located at `./logs/app.log`.

+The project also shows you how to monitor GPS data being written to the log file.

 This project is intended to run on a Linux system.
 The project requires that the [GPSD](https://www.linux-magazine.com/Issues/2018/210/Tutorial-gpsd) daemon is installed and running on the host machine.